This Olive Garden breadsticks recipe is a simple way to have the ever-popular soft, garlicky, and crave-worthy breadsticks anytime you want!

 For years our family’s been going to the Olive Garden to order the chicken gnocchi soup or the pasta e Fagioli with a side of Olive Garden salad with their signature Olive Garden dressing!
 Truth be told, we’d go just for those breadsticks!

-I’ve been wanting to make copycat Olive Garden breadsticks that were a little closer to the original than my easy breadsticks recipe.
+I’ve been wanting to make copycat Olive Garden breadsticks for a while now that were a little closer to the original than my easy breadsticks recipe.
 I say I’ve accomplished my mission because these taste even better than the original!

 How to Make Copycat Olive Garden Breadsticks